 Participants will be placed in one of our three ensembles, who they will rehearse with throughout the week, preparing for our final concerts at the end of the course.
 Led by inspirational conductors, and supported by exceptional instrumental tutors, participants will find motivation and enthusiasm for music-making that lasts throughout the year, as well as making new friends and growing in self-confidence.

-We are grateful for the generosity of our funders: the Turtleton Charitable Trust, the D’Oyly Carte Charitable Trust, the Hugh Fraser Foundation, the Cruden Foundation, the Tay Charitable Trust and the JTH Charitable Trust, without whose support the 2018 course could not take place.
+We are grateful for the generosity of our funders: the Turtleton Charitable Trust, the D’Oyly Carte Charitable Trust, the Cruden Foundation, the JTH Charitable Trust, the Angus Allnatt Charitable Foundation, the Hugh Fraser Foundation, and the William Syson Charitable Foundation, who have all supported the 2019 summer course.

 I enjoyed everything!
 My badminton improved as much as my cello playing!”
 2017 participant